 Dab Herb’s products are all palm oil free (including free of palm oil derivatives).
 Ingredients are sourced from fair trade certified farmers and suppliers.

 Dab ships their products plastic free and they re-use their own suppliers’ shipping materials for larger orders.
 Back in the office, any printing they do is on recycled materials.

 Dab Herb also support “MADE IN THE FREE WORLD” which focuses on developing and implementing high impact solutions to human trafficking by working with the most effective partners to rescue and care for victims worldwide.

-DIY zero waste mascara!
-DIY is a great way to make exactly what you need and control exactly what goes in it (plus no shipping impact!), but we understand it can be quite the process.
+DIY zero waste mascara is a great way to make exactly what you need and control exactly what goes in it (plus no shipping impact!), but we understand it can be quite the process.